Khairi Fortt

-Khairi Fortt (born March 24, 1992) also known as Khai, is a former American football linebacker and current actor.
-He was drafted by the New Orleans Saints in the fourth round of the 2014 NFL Draft.
-He played college football at Penn State and California.
+Khairi Fortt (born March 24, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and California Golden Bears.
+He was selected by the New Orleans Saints in the fourth round of the 2014 NFL draft.

 College career

-After being selected to play in the 2010 U.S. Army All-American Bowl, Fortt began his college career at Penn State, then transferred to Cal after the 2011 scandal that resulted in extensive sanctions against the Penn State program.
+After being selected to play in the 2010 U.S. Army All-American Bowl, Fortt began his college career at Penn State University, then transferred to the University of California, Berkeley, after the Penn State child sex abuse scandal that resulted in extensive sanctions against the Nittany Lions program.